 Internships for mathematics/computer science students

 Students are strongly encouraged to pursue an internship while at Purchase.
 In recent years students have interned at Fidelity Investments, Stolt Parcel Tankers, IBM’s T.J.
-Watson Research Center, and the College’s Campus Technology Services department.
-In past summers Purchase has particpated in a summer internship program that is organized by the New York New Media Association (NYNMA) and supported by a grant from the New York State Department of Education.
+Watson Research Center, and the college’s Campus Technology Services department.
+In past summers Purchase has particpated in a summer internship program organized by the New York New Media Association (NYNMA) and supported by a grant from the New York State Department of Education.
 They were placed at new-media companies in Silicon Alley, including sidewalk.com and developer.com.
-Below are some links to Web resources related to internships and career opportunities in mathematics and computer science.
+Below are some links to online resources related to internships and career opportunities in mathematics and computer science.